ranedk/tuts/kotlin/kotlintuts/README.md

 Kotlin also has `Nothing`, the *sub class* of all types (It means a value that never exists)

 *What does it mean?*
-A function which goes into a loop or throws an exception, essentially returns Nothing (if it returns nothing, it returns Unit, but if it always throws an exception or goes into a loop, then it returns Nothing
+A function which goes into a loop or throws an exception, essentially returns Nothing (if it returns no value, it returns Unit, but if it always throws an exception or goes into a loop, then it returns `Nothing`
 ```kotlin
 fun fail() {
     throw RuntimeException("Something went wrong")